Alex Morgan: 2012 London Olympics

 Morgan challenges Japanese defender Saki Kumagai for the ball as Mizuho Sakaguchi (6) and Azusa Iwashimizu (3) look on during their gold medal match at the 2012 Summer Olympics.

-Morgan scored the winning goal in the Olympic semi-final match against Canada in extra time, sending the United States to the gold medal match against Japan.
-Her goal came in the 123rd minute, the latest goal ever scored by a member of the U.S. women's team and a FIFA record.
-The goal continued her propensity for late heroics in the closing stages of matches.
-Seventeen of her 28 total goals to date have come after the 60th minute.
-The match-winning goal was Morgan's team-high 20th in 2012, becoming only the sixth and youngest U.S. player to do so in a single year.
-In the final, a 2–1 win against Japan on August 9, Morgan assisted on a Carli Lloyd header.
-She ended the tournament with three goals, and a team-high four assists (tied with Megan Rapinoe) and ten points (tied with Rapinoe and Wambach).
-To celebrate her achievements, she was honored at her former high school and the No. 13 jersey was retired.

 In 2012, Morgan led the U.S. in goals (28), multi-goal matches (9), assists (21) and points (77).
 Her calendar year goals, assists and points totals are the third-best, tied second-best (one tally shy of record), and second-best, respectively, in USWNT history.
 Morgan joined an exclusive club as she and Hamm are the only USWNT players to record at least 20 goals and 20 assists in the same calendar year and became only the third and youngest player to reach 20 assists in a calendar year.
 Morgan and Wambach combined for 55 goals in 2012 – matching a 21-year-old record set in 1991 by Michelle Akers (39 goals) and Carin Jennings (16 goals) as the most goals scored by any duo in USWNT history.
 She had either scored or assisted on 41 percent of the U.S.'s 120 goals this year.
 And, by herself, she comfortably out-scored and out-assisted her opponents, who combined for 21 goals and 12 assists in 32 matches against the U.S.